Billy Bishop Toronto City Airport

 Billy Bishop Toronto City Airport (IATA: YTZ, ICAO: CYTZ) is a regional airport located on the Toronto Islands in Toronto, Ontario, Canada.
 It is often referred to as Toronto Island Airport and was previously known as Port George VI Island Airport and Toronto City Centre Airport.
 The airport's name honours Billy Bishop, the Canadian World War I flying ace and World War II Air Marshal.
 It is used by civil aviation, air ambulances, and regional airlines using turboprop planes.
-In 2019, it was ranked Canada's ninth-busiest airport, and the sixth-busiest Canadian airport that serves the U.S.
+In 2022, it was ranked Canada's ninth-busiest airport.

 Conceived in the 1930s as the main airport for Toronto, the construction of the airport was completed in 1939 by the Toronto Harbour Commission (THC).
 At the same time, the THC built Malton Airport as an alternate.
 But nearby Malton (today Toronto Pearson International Airport) became Toronto's main passenger airline hub instead, leaving the island airport for general aviation and military purposes.
 During the 1940s and 1950s, several political leaders proposed an expansion of the island airport to enable scheduled passenger airlines and reduce the annual operating costs.
 Malton was sold in 1962 to the Government of Canada in exchange for an expansion and improvements to the island airport.
 After the expansion, civil flights increased to a peak of over 200,000 annual flights in the 1960s.
 Although regional airlines were introduced in the 1970s, the annual number of flights went into decline and closure was discussed.
 In 1983, a 50-year tripartite agreement between the Government of Canada, the City of Toronto government and the Harbour Commission, which limited noise and banned jet use for scheduled airlines, allowed airport operations to continue.
 In the 1990s, in an era of government cost-cutting, questions about the airport's future were raised again due to its annual deficit.
 At the same time, redevelopment was taking over north of the airport and several studies suggested that the airport was incompatible with development.

 In 1999, the new Toronto Port Authority (TPA; renamed in 2015 as "PortsToronto") replaced the THC.
 The TPA's mandate was to make the port and airport self-sufficient and it determined that the airport needed to expand to end the annual subsidy.
 Although an expansion of the airport was and is politically controversial, the TPA has worked with new regional airline Porter Airlines since 2003 to increase scheduled carrier flights.
 Under the new financial model, carriers pay landing fees and departing passengers pay airport improvement fees to the TPA.
 Porter launched in 2006 and passenger volumes increased to the point that airport operations became self-sufficient by 2010.
 In 2010, Porter opened a new terminal.
 In 2015, a pedestrian tunnel to the airport was opened, after a previous plan to build a bridge was cancelled.